BarshaRoy/barsharoy.github.io/_pages/experience.md

 - Assisted in designing user interfaces using Figma and Adobe XD
 - Worked with team members to align designs with project goals
-- Helped create wireframes and prototypes for new features
+- Helped to create wireframes and prototypes for new features